stevejhiggs/nextjs-rapid-starter/README.md

 You can then run the app by:

-- running `yarn` to install the packages
+- running `pnpm install` to install the packages
-- running `yarn start` to start the app in local development mode
+- running `pnpm start` to start the app in local development mode
 - visiting http://localhost:3000

 ## Available commands

-- `yarn start` - start the app running locally in dev mode
+- `pnpm start` - start the app running locally in dev mode
-- `yarn test` - run the tests
+- `pnpm test` - run the tests
-- `yarn test:watch` - run the tests in watch mode
+- `pnpm test:watch` - run the tests in watch mode
-- `yarn test:ci` - run the tests for ci/cd + generate a coverage report
+- `pnpm test:ci` - run the tests for ci/cd + generate a coverage report
-- `yarn lint` - lint the codebase, applying fixes where possible
+- `pnpm lint` - lint the codebase, applying fixes where possible
-- `yarn lint:ci` - lint the codebase, erroring out if code does not meet requirements
+- `pnpm lint:ci` - lint the codebase, erroring out if code does not meet requirements
-- `yarn analyze` - show what takes up the space in the bundle
+- `pnpm analyze` - show what takes up the space in the bundle
-- `yarn security:licenses` - show what licenses are in use, failing on GPL
+- `pnpm security:licenses` - show what licenses are in use, failing on GPL
-- `yarn security:packages` - show any security issues with packages, failing on critical issues
+- `pnpm security:packages` - show any security issues with packages, failing on critical issues
-- `yarn build` - build the app ready for production
+- `pnpm build` - build the app ready for production
-- `yarn start:production` - run the built package
+- `pnpm start:production` - run the built package

 ## How do I get started making changes?